 Leslie has over 20 years of experience in both non-profit and corporate accounting.
 A longtime local of the Pacific Northwest, Leslie graduated with a Bachelor’s in Business from University of Portland majoring in accounting.
 She enjoys providing excellent but affordable accounting and bookkeeping support to local charities and helping people find unique ways to reach their gift giving goals.
 Being part of the team at GSM, helping promote God’s work all over the world, gives her great satisfaction.
 Outside of work, Leslie enjoys spending time with her two daughters and dog and is actively involved in a Christian scouting group for kids and teens.

-Jenna has been with Good Samaritan Ministries since the summer of 2020.
-She works at our front desk manager this summer, and is now transitioning to a new role at GSM as donor relations.
+Jenna worked as our front desk manager this summer, and is now transitioning to a new role at GSM as donor relations.
 She will be with us through January until she finishes out her J-1 Visa.
-You might not hear it from her accent, but she grew up in the Netherlands and was born to a Dutch father and British mother.
-However, she has had a long-time passion for the United States and finally moved over here in the fall of 2019.
+You might not hear it from her accent, but she grew up in the Netherlands.
 She got her Bachelor’s Degree in American Studies and is a big Constitutional Law geek.
 Being a life-long Young Life volunteer and staffer, she especially has interest in discipling and mentoring young teens through trauma, and thus loves the work Good Samaritan Ministries does.
-Having an interdisciplinary background in many different offices, from the US Capitol to several different businesses and non-profits, she is thrilled to now support the Good Samaritan Ministries team by running the front desk.
+Having an interdisciplinary background in many different offices, from the US Capitol to several different businesses and non-profits, she is thrilled to now support the Good Samaritan Ministries team by taking the lead on fundraising.
 In her free time she likes to travel as often as possible and she enjoys the outdoors with camping and hiking.

 Romy Ahounou – Finance & Bookkeeping Associate